Attention and Focus Problems

 In adulthood (18 years and older), ADHD symptoms may manifest differently but continue to impact daily functioning.
 Inattention may manifest as difficulty with time management, organization, and prioritizing tasks, affecting performance in the workplace.
 Hyperactivity may present as internal restlessness and difficulty relaxing, contributing to feelings of restlessness and anxiety.
 Impulsivity may manifest in impulsive spending, risk-taking behaviors, and difficulty inhibiting responses, impacting financial stability and interpersonal relationships.
 Adults with ADHD may face challenges in maintaining steady employment, sustaining relationships, and managing responsibilities, leading to increased risk for mood disorders, substance abuse, and traffic accidents.

-ADHD Assessments are facilitated by Therapy and Beyond.
+ADHD Assessments are facilitated by collaborating team Therapy and Beyond.